GiuseppeCrBrandi/calendar/README.md

 Calendar services are an organization's lifeblood next to email.
-This guide shows how to ready and deploy a robust, enterprise-class calendar service compliant with all vendor and Internet calendaring, scheduling, and messaging standards --  enable CalDAV and CardDAV for OS X, iOS, Android, Windows, and Linux calendar clients in 10 minutes or less.
+This guide shows how to ready and deploy a robust, enterprise-class calendar service complies with all vendor and Internet calendaring, scheduling, and messaging standards --  enable CalDAV and CardDAV for OS X, iOS, Android, Windows, and Linux calendar clients in 10 minutes or less.
 It leverages the power of Baïkal/SabreDAV, Postfix, Docker, and Linux.